New ICAT training program provided to WPD

 This program is meant to provide first-responding police officers with the tools, skills, and options they need to defuse a range of critical incidents successfully and safely.

-“It’s a de-escalation program that takes everything that law enforcement already does nationally but packs it into a program for officers to keep in the forefront of their mind.”
-WPD Sergeant Erik Guzman said.
+“It’s a de-escalation program that takes everything that law enforcement already does nationally but packs it into a program for officers to keep in the forefront of their mind,” Sgt.
+Erik Guzman said.

 “We all want to go home, and we all want to make sure that everyone goes home.”
 WPD Chief Joe Sullivan said.
 “Someone in mental health crisis, we want to do everything we can to try and get them into custody safely and get them the help that they need and deserve.”